For you Apple Watch and iPhone owners, whatever you do, they have messed up.

 Here's Ted Cruz on Trump.

-The day after Donald Trump called for America weakening NATO, withdrawing from NATO, we see Brussels, where NATO is headquartered.
+The day after Donald Trump called for America weakening NATO, withdrawing from NATO, we see Brussels, where NATO is headquartered, the subject of a radical Islamic terrorist attack.

 To withdraw from NATO, to withdraw from Europe, is sadly consistent with his statement that he intends to be neutral between Israel and the Palestinians.

-It would be a mistake to elect another president who buys into the same left-wing moral relativism that equates the terrorists blowing himself up and murdering innocent civilians to the brave soldiers and law enforcement officers risking everything to keep us safe.
+It would be a mistake to elect another president who buys into the same left-wing moral relativism that equates the terrorist blowing himself up and murdering innocent civilians to the brave soldiers and law enforcement officers risking everything to keep us safe.

 Trump did say we need to get out of NATO.

-He said he's further, he's backed it up later today by saying we can't afford it.
+He's backed it up later today by saying we can't afford it.

 We can't spend all this money.